 - No store-to-store consolidation

-- Lack of insights into customer preferences
+- Lack of valuable insights into customer preferences

-1. Poor Demand Planning
+1. Poor Demand Forecasting

-The demand estimated by the category planner is based on a hunch and few excel extrapolations and not data-driven.
+The demand estimated by the category planner is based on a hunch and few excel extrapolations and is not data-driven.

 2. Random Allocation of Items Across Stores and Regions